-Labor marketplaces where individuals can build their own services business with public profiles and reviews from happy customers.
+Professional networks where individuals can build their own services business with public profiles and reviews from happy customers.

-Want to connect with like-minded people, apply for jobs or find better work?
+Want to connect with like-minded people on LinkedIn, apply for jobs or find better work?
 It’ll cost you $29.99/month.

 A free plan on LinkedIn offers only the ability to see the last 5 people who have viewed your profile.